saurabhgupta050890/transaction-sms-parser/docs/UNIT_TESTS.md

 Steps to run unit tests:

 1. Rename file `src/tests/testCases.example.xlsx` to `testCases.xlsx`.
-2. Paste you test data in the excel sheet in the exact format.
+2. Paste your test data in the excel sheet in the exact format.
 (DO NOT MODIDFY EXCEL STRUCTURE)
 3. Run script `node scripts/prepareTestData.js`
 4. A json file will be generated at `src/tests/testCases.json`
 5. Run command  `npm run test`